-How "programs" are defined for FY 2011.

-The following parameters should define your FY 2011 Program Offers:
+How "programs" are defined for FY 2012.
+The following parameters should define your FY 2012 Program Offers:

-- Our goal for FY 2011 is to provide program offers that represent discrete units that make operational sense.
-Guidelines are: - O Program offers should be for discrete services or discrete populations served, whichever most appeals to common sense.
-For example, if your department has three very different ways in which it provides services to elders, consider whether one offer ("services for elders") or three offers ("Elder Service A, Elder Service B," etc.) best conveys the information. - o For operating departments, the General Fund portion of program offers should be less than \$3.5 million.
-As was the case for FY 2010, there are several caveats to this amount.
-For more information on program offer dollar amounts, "Programs Operating in Large Facilities" on page 23. - o For internal service providers, the total size of program offers should be less than \$5.0 million.
-The County's General Fund pays for about 50% of the County's internal service reimbursements, and this General Fund commitment needs to be reflected in the internal service offers.
+- Our goal for FY 2012 is to provide program offers that represent discrete units that make operational sense.
+Guidelines are: - Program offers should be for discrete services or discrete populations served, whichever most appeals to common sense.
+For example, if your department has three very different ways in which it provides services to elders, consider whether one offer ("services for elders") or three offers ("Elder Service A, Elder Service B," etc.) best conveys the information. - For operating departments, the General Fund portion of program offers should be less than \$3.5 million.
+As was the case for FY 2012, there are several caveats to this amount.
+For more information on program offer dollar amounts, "Programs Operating in Large Facilities" on page 24.
+Contact the Budget Office if have a compelling reason to submit a General Fund program larger than \$3.5 million. - For internal service providers, the total size of program offers should be less than \$5.0 million.
+Contact the Budget Office if have a compelling reason to submit an internal service program larger than \$5.0 million.